wernerpyke/pyxel/docs/pyke_pyxel_API.md

 class CompoundSprite()
 ```

-A multi-tile sprite composed of a grid of `Coord` tiles with optional overlay graphics.
+A multi-tile sprite composed of a grid of `coord` tiles with optional overlay graphics.

 CompoundSprite manages a matrix of tile coordinates (cols x rows)
 and provides helpers to fill tiles or set individual tiles.
 Useful for